 This course addresses the various ways that people think about, influence, and relate to one another.
 Major research findings regarding the self, attitudes, gender, social influence, prejudice and stereotyping, altrusim and aggression, and interpersonal relationships are explored.
 The application of course material is emphasized through student-conducted research and the study of how social psychology is used in settings such as the clinic and the courtroom.
-Prerequisite: PSY 101 or equivalent or permission of the instructor.
+Prerequisite: PSY 101 or equivalent or permission of the instructor and ENG 101 and ENG 102 with a grade of C or better.